 ## What OLS regression is

-Ordinary Least Squares (OLS) estimates a line by minimizing the sum of squared residuals, where each residual is the difference between an observed value and the model prediction.
-In practice, OLS gives you coefficients, confidence intervals, p-values, and R-squared in one workflow.
+OLS estimates the slope and intercept that produce the best-fitting straight line through your data by minimizing the sum of squared residuals.
+Each residual is the vertical distance between an observed data point and the fitted line.
+In practice, OLS gives you coefficients, [confidence intervals](/tutorials/bootstrap-confidence-intervals-with-scipy), p-values, and R-squared in one workflow.

 ## Creating the dataset